pandas-dev/pandas/doc/source/timeseries.rst

 Iterating through groups
 ------------------------

-With the :ref:`Resampler` object in hand, iterating through the grouped data is very natural and functions similarly to :py:func:`itertools.groupby`:
+With the ``Resampler`` object in hand, iterating through the grouped data is very natural and functions similarly to :py:func:`itertools.groupby`:

 .. ipython:: python